bspear8/TCCart/Project2/Design-Team/Docs/TestPlan.md

 #### 1.1.2 Integration Tests

 Integration tests will test the relationships between multiple classes and with external libraries.
-Testing will simulate input using stubs so as to avoid test dependency on external libraries.
-As hardware is beyond the scope of this software project, and requiring working hardware will increase cost of testing, all hardware interfaces will be simulated as well and and data provided from hardware will be simulated.

 #### 1.1.3 System Tests

+##### 1.1.3.1 Automated Tests

-System tests will be based on user stories.
+System tests will be based on use cases described in the use-case model.
 The system tests seek to simulate expected use by actors interfacing with the system.
-Steps in the user story will be broken down into discrete tests to isolate areas where failures are present.
+Steps in each use-case will be broken down into discrete tests to isolate areas where failures are present.

+##### 1.1.3.2 Manual Tests

+Some system tests will be dependent on aspects which cannot be tested automatically, such as screen layout.
+These tests will be run manually.
+During development, these tests may be run using an emulator, but to ensure proper funcitonality, they must be run on actual hardware prior to production.

 #### 1.1.4 Regression Tests

 Regression tests exist to ensure addition of new features do not break existing functionality, or to ensure refactored code still passes test cases.
 Regression tests will consist of all previously written test cases for the unit, integration, and system tests.

-Changes to the system's application protocol interface (API) should be avoided wherever possible to prevent breaking existing test cases.
+Changes to the system's application protocol interface (API) should be avoided wherever possible to preserve existing test cases.
 In the event that the API must be changed, all existing test cases dependent on that API must be updated accordingly.

-The test suite will be built to run automatically.
+The test suite will be built to run automatically, with the exception of some system tests run manually.
 Prior to any commit to the master branch, the entire test suite must be run in its entirety and all tests must be in a passed state.
 If functionality has changed to make a particular test case obsolete, the test case must be amended or removed prior to commitment to the master branch.
+Changes to code which do not affect layout of screens or functionality of controls, do not require the manual tests to be rerun.
+Manual tests do have to be rerun if changes are made to the user interface.

 ### 1.2 Test Selection